-1st gate closure for bilateral trade is 45 minutes before the ISP in NO and SE while in DK it is 20 minutes and in FI it is 20 minutes until 22.5.2023 01:00 EEST.
-Starting from that, it will be 0 minutes before the ISP.
+1st gate closure for bilateral trade is 45 minutes before the ISP in NO and SE while in DK it is 20 minutes and in FI it is 0 minutes before the ISP.
 Matching will be performed every time a bilateral trade is received from the BRPs.
 When the matching is done, an Intermediate Confirmation Report (iCNF) will be sent to both BRPs by file.